-Lane closures are not allowed between dusk and dawn (night closures).
+Lane closures are not allowed between dusk and dawn, 7pm to 7am (night closures) on weekdays.
 No weekend work will be permitted without prior approval from the governing agency.

-The following additional traffic control restrictions apply for this project during School Days, which are defined as August 5, 2019 to May 22, 2020:
+The following additional traffic control restrictions apply for this project during School Days: (School Days are tentatively anticipated to be August 5, 2019 to May 22, 2020 and August 3, 2020 to May 28, 2121.
+It is solely the responsibility of the contractor to verify when school is in session.)